collective/collective.zopeconsul/README.rst

     Skips setting consul key values.
 Useful if you have multiple instances that share the same code.
 You can set this value on specific instances and no key/values will be set in consul.

+consul_ignorevhm
+    Skips individual VHM hosts from being set.
+This should match the first part of the vhm string (i.e. before `/VirtualHostBase`) e.g. `CONSUL_IGNOREVHM="test.localhost,test2.localhost"` which will prevent either of the corresponding vhm values being set in consul.